Nyarkoss/DISCORDBOT/README.md

 # discord-emoji
-The bot for Discord Emoji
+The bot for Discord Emoji, written in Discord.js

 The server for Discord Emoji is here: https://discord.gg/q35ynfd